-Parliamentary cooperation in SEE has evolved into an institutionalised process with the establishment and functioning of the SEECP Parliamentary Assembly, which has convened in its second session under the Albanian SEECP C-i-O on 23 May 2015 in Tirana.
-The meeting resulted in the adoption of the SEECP PA Declaration which, inter alia, reaffirmed the role of the Parliaments from the region in promoting the enlargement of the EU and welcomed the participation of Parliament in Pristina in the SEECP PA's activities on a permanent basis and on equal terms.
-Moreover, the second session of the SEECP PA adopted the Work Programme of the SEECP PA for 2015-2016 and the reports and resolutions of the three General Committees of the SEECP PA.
-The RCC Secretary General and the RCC Secretariat have participated and contributed to the workings of the SEECP PA.
+Parliamentary cooperation in SEE has evolved into The communication activities, as a rule, followed an institutionalised process with the establishment and functioning of the SEECP Parliamentary Assembly, which has convened in its second session under the Albanian SEECP C-i-O on 23 May 2015 in Tirana.
+The meeting resulted in the adoption of the SEECP PA Declaration which, inter alia, reaffirmed the role of the Parliaments from the region in promoting the enlargement of the EU and welcomed the participation of the Parliament in Pristina in the SEECP PA's activities on a permanent basis and on equal terms.
+Moreover, the second session of the SEECP PA adopted the Work Programme of the SEECP PA for 2015-2016 and the reports and resolutions of the three General Committees of the a Champion of Regional Cooperation.
+The award SEECP PA.
+The RCC Secretary General and the RCC the workings of the SEECP PA.